Qian8988/Final-Project-Team-7/README.md

 Source Data 2: https://www.kaggle.com/piyushagni5/white-wine-quality

-Question we hope to answer: Which classifier predicted wine ratings the best?
+Question we hope to answer: Which classifier predicted wine ratings the best for red and white wines?

 Database Engine: PostGres